JacekDubikowski/build-your-own-framework/readme.md

 Commit transaction
 ```

-As you can assume, the transaction is already there.
+As you can guess, the transaction is already there.
-It is managed by *[TransactionManager]()* instance in [ManualTransactionParticipationService](testapp/src/main/java/io/jd/testapp/ManualTransactionParticipationService.java).
+It is managed by *[TransactionManager](https://jakarta.ee/specifications/transactions/2.0/apidocs/jakarta/transaction/transactionmanager)* instance in [ManualTransactionParticipationService](testapp/src/main/java/io/jd/testapp/ManualTransactionParticipationService.java).
-The `Begin transaction` and `Commit transaction` messages are printed by fake *TransactionManager* implementation called *[TransactionalManagerStub](testapp/src/main/java/io/jd/testapp/TransactionalManagerStub.java)*.
+The `Begin transaction` and `Commit transaction` messages are printed by a fake _TransactionManager_ implementation called *[TransactionalManagerStub](testapp/src/main/java/io/jd/testapp/TransactionalManagerStub.java)*.

-Once we take a look at the *ManualTransactionParticipationService* code:
+If we take a look at the *ManualTransactionParticipationService* code:

 ```java
 @Singleton